-- Use only an approved red gasoline container to store fuel. - Never fill a gasoline container on the vehicle.
-An electrical static discharge may ignite the fuel.
+Use only an approved red gasoline container to store fuel.

-- For refueling, strictly adhere to instructions in FUEL subsection. - Never start or operate the engine if the fuel cap is not properly installed.
+- Never fill the gasoline container in the vehicle cargo bed or on the vehicle - an electrical static discharge may ignite the fuel. - For refueling, strictly adhere to instructions in FUEL subsection. - Never start or operate the engine if the fuel cap is not properly installed.